 And since Chevy Chase is back in the news as Clark Griswold in a commercial for Ford’s electric Mustang Mach-E (see below) anyway, it’s a great time to review with said lawyer just how criminal Clark’s behavior in the 1989 holiday comedy classic Christmas Vacation really is.

-First, since we addressed this again yesterday, we have to challenge counsel on one important point unrelated to the Griswolds: At the outset of the video, he declares Die Hard is not a Christmas movie, citing a Bruce Willis bit during a Comedy Central roast.
+First, we have to challenge counsel on one important point unrelated to the Griswolds: At the outset of the video, he declares Die Hard is not a Christmas movie, citing a Bruce Willis bit during a Comedy Central roast.

 It is our contention—based in part on statements made by Die Hard director John McTiernan and screenwriter Steven deSouza—that he’s wrong about that.
 Where Clark Griswold is concerned, however, he’s got a point.